-We performed flight trials with two species of songbird (zebra finches N=24, and brownheaded cowbirds N=18) in our custom-built flight tunnel in Williamsburg (Virginia, USA), to test whether the BirdShades window treatment reduces the risk of collision with windows.
-When not in the experimental flight tunnel, the zebra finches were housed in an outdoor aviary (3 x 3 x 2.5 m) and fed ad libitum Volkman science seed mix and had access to ad libitum drinking, bathing water, and perches.
-The zebra finches were selected, somewhat arbitrarily but with the condition that the individuals appeared to fly well, from our larger stock colony that we have maintained for 19 years.
-The brown-headed cowbirds were caught in a baited walk-in trap at a local farm and housed in a long outdoor flight aviary ($10 \times 3 \times 2.5 \,\mathrm{m}$) with access to ad libitum food ($50:50 \,\mathrm{blend}$ of commercial chick crumbs with Volkman science seed mix), bathing water, and drinking water.
+We performed flight trials with two species of songbird (zebra finches N=24, and brown-headed cowbirds N=18) in our custom-built flight tunnel in Williamsburg (VA, USA), to test whether the BirdShades window treatment reduces the risk of collision with windows.
+When not in the experimental flight tunnel, the zebra finches were housed in an outdoor aviary (3 \times 3 \times 2.5 m) and fed ad libitum Volkman science seed mix and had access to ad libitum drinking, bathing water, and perches.
+The zebra finches were selected, somewhat arbitrarily but with the condition that the individuals appeared to fly well in their large free-flight aviaries, from our larger stock colony that we have maintained for 19 years.
+The brown-headed cowbirds were caught in a baited walk-in trap at a local farm and housed in a long outdoor flight aviary $(10 \times 3 \times 2.5 \text{ m})$ with access to ad libitum food (50:50 blend of commercial chick crumbs with Volkman science seed mix), bathing water, and drinking water.
+Cowbirds were in these captive conditions for approximately 1 week before flight trials began to assure that all birds were healthy and flying well before the experiment commenced.
 All zebra finches were banded with a metal leg banded that had a unique identifying number, while all cowbirds were given unique combinations of color bands to identify individuals.